18 cultural tourism destinations to visit in 2018

-The whole Czech Republic is in a celebratory mode in 2018, as the country commemorates the 100th anniversary of their independence.
+The Czech Republic is in celebration mode in 2018, as the country commemorates the 100th anniversary of its independence.
 And why not take this opportunity to visit some lesser-known Czech destinations?

 Kromeriz, the birthplace of modernist painter and founder of Czech modern art Max Švabinský, is best known for the Baroque Kromeriz Bishop’s Palace, a UNESCO World Heritage Site used as one of the filming locations for the 1984 Milos Forman’s award-winning movie Amadeus.

 In September 2017, I attended my first Global Green Destinations Event here in Portugal and was impressed by the story behind the Reserva Natural Pueblito Antiguo project told in the first person by founder Oscar Rojas.
 You can’t fake that level of connection to your own roots, especially when you go through a phase of disconnect (I felt the same about the Azores at one point).

 Many fear-mongering stories surround South America, so I think it’s time we look at some of the bright sides and inspirational tales, like the one of Pueblito Antiguo at Lake Tota.

 For the time being, it’s still a pretty low-key destination (the lack of tourist crowds also means a shortage of tourist facilities).

 Every year, two cities are selected to be the cultural capital of Europe.
 In last year’s post, I made sure to include Aarhus in Denmark and Pafos in Cyprus.
 Obviously, this year wouldn’t be any different.